-- English language and literature
+- English Language and Literature

-- maths
+- Maths

-- the sciences
+- the Sciences (including GCSE Computer Science)

-- geography or history
+- Geography or History

-- a language (Spanish)
+- a language (French)

 The EBacc is made up of the subjects which are considered essential to many degrees and open up lots of doors.

 Research shows that a student's socio-economic background impacts the subjects they choose at GCSE, and that this determines their opportunities beyond school.
 A study by the UCL Institute of Education shows that studying subjects included in the EBacc provides students with greater opportunities in further education and increases the likelihood that a pupil will stay on in full-time education.